subrata-chowdhury/Time-Table-Scheduler-ReactJS/README.md

 **Step 6:**
 Now you just need to run the TimeTableScheduler-Backend's `main.java` file using Intellij IDEA or any code editor or framework.

-# Tips to develop UI:

-You don't have to create a build of the UI and then copying it to `web` folder each time you modifies the UI code.<br/>
-You can directly use API requests just change the value of **url** variable in `fetchUrl.js` file to `http://localhost:9000/`.
-Now you can directly access API requests when you are developing the UI in any localhost. **(Make sure you have a free 9000 port on your PC before running the TimeTableScheduler-Backend's `main.java` file)**

 # How to use this UI?